filecash/FICIPs/FICIPS/ficip-0003.md

-# Increase the plegde of 4G sector and support 16G sector
+# Increase the plegde of 4G sector and Support 16G sector

 ### Brief intro

-- 1. Increase the plegde of 4G sector
+- Increase the plegde of 4G sector
-- 2. support 16G sector
+- Support 16G sector

 ### Summary